npiper/jenkinsBuild/README.md

-Jenkins Install
+An Automated Jenkins Install

+GOAL:
+Automate the provisioning and installation of a jenkins instance with all required plugins, and pre-requisites using the goal of 'one-click' deployment and provisioning.

+Technologies used:
+* Vagrant
+* Puppet

 * What is the build based on?

-An Ubuntu 1310 (386) Server install with base puppet.
+An Ubuntu 1310 (386) Server install with base puppet is used as the base box / VM image.

 ubuntu-1310-i386-virtualbox-puppet.box